 In many ways, the size of the water reservoir will dictate how convenient the machine is to operate.
 Units with larger reservoirs won’t need to be refilled as often, which can save you time and eliminate the need for tedious extra tasks.

 Large reservoirs are also great in settings where more than one person is using the Keurig.
 For example, if your brew system is destined to be stationed in the office, it’s probably going to be used often.
-The more water the system is able to store, the more seamless the communal experience will be.
+The more water the system can store, the more seamless the communal experience will be.

 The brew time is, in part, affected by whether the Keurig needs to reheat the water.
 For the first cup of the day, it may take a few minutes to get everything heated up before the actual brewing begins.
 Each subsequent cup is then made in a couple of minutes.
 However, if you need to refill the water reservoir continuously, the system will need to reheat much more often, wasting everyone’s time.